 An institution, or an officer, employee, or agent of the institution may not retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising their rights or responsibilities after reporting a situation involving sexual assault, domestic violence, dating violence and/or stalking.
-Retaliation against a complainant or respondent for exercising his or her rights under these procedures is prohibited and may be conduct subject to disciplinary action pursuant to UWS Chapter 17.09.
-A complainant or respondent who has experienced retaliation should notify the investigating officer, a Title IX official, Public Safety or the Vice Chancellor for Student Affairs Office.
+Retaliation against a complainant or respondent for exercising his or her rights under these procedures is prohibited and may be subject to disciplinary action pursuant to UWS Chapter 17.09.
+A complainant or respondent who has experienced retaliation should notify one of the investigating officer, a Title IX official, Public Safety or the Dean of Students Office.